SGDInstitute/apollo/content/collections/pages/mblgtacc/maker-market.md

             text: 'Register to attend MBLGTACC'
           -
             type: text
-            text: ' and then come to the Maker Market on Friday, October 21 from 5:00 - 10:00 p.m. in Union Station Ballroom A.'
+            text: ' and then come to the Maker Market on Friday, November 3 from 5:00 - 10:00 p.m.'
       -
         type: heading
         attrs:
+          textAlign: left
           level: 3
         content:
           -